Combining clustering of variables and feature selection using random forests: Acknowledgments.

 \section{Acknowledgments.}

 The authors would like to thank members of the USMR unit of Bordeaux University Hospital (especially H\'{e}l\`{e}ne Savel and Paul Perez) for allowing access to the clinical study data and for insightful discussions.
+In addition, the authors also thank the editor and two anonymous reviewers who contribute to greatly improve the manuscript.